A Beginner’s Guide to Homeschool Programs (Curriculum Options)

 Free, Cheap, and High-End Programs

-When considering the cost of homeschooling, curriculum costs usually make up a large part of your homeschool budget.
+When considering the cost of homeschooling, curriculum costs usually comprise a large part of your homeschool budget.

 You want it to be good.